UpVent/orchid/README.md

     <img width="200px" src="logo.png">
 </div>

-Personal server script to automate common tasks (Might not work for everyone)
+> "The second record was called Morningrise"

+Bash script targeted to sysadmins and server managers who wish to save time.

 ---

-Orchid is my personal server script to automate (or reduce keystrokes) in common server tasks based on Debian or Funtoo(WIP) based servers.
+Orchid was a personal server program originally written in C that tried to automate (or reduce keystrokes) in common server tasks on Debian based servers, due to it's unstable nature it crashed and caused a lot of trouble since it had poorly written C syscalls and code.

-Script works on a module based system, called breeds (like orchid breeds) just call the script, the name of the breed and use any commands available.

-If you got any request about this script please open a PR or if you don't want to code open an issue instead :smile: but that issue may or may not arrive soon to orchid.
+UpVent is now taking charge of this program, porting it completely to Bash.

 ## DISCLAIMER

-I've never tried to port to bash this script before, so, consider this version as a highly experimental "alpha".
+This script is still in testing phase, so it's results shouldn't be taken as granted in any way possible, testing is welcome and after some triage features will be considered stable and safe to use.

 ## Track project goals